usds/SME-QA-Website/pages/phases/assessments/interview-scheduling.md

 phase: assessments
 sub-phase-order: 010
 title: Scheduling Interviews with Applicants
-intro: To schedule applicants, work with a team of schedulers or admins who can coordinate SME schedules with applicant availability.
+intro: Work with a team of schedulers or a scheduling tool to match SMEs with applicants for interviews.
 ---

 <p class="usa-intro">